 We enter Yellowstone National Park from the south at 1225pm.
 The time is important because I’ve been waiting for this moment for over 25 years.
 This extraordinary place has been at top of my wanted list for so long, ever since I saw a film about the introduction of wolves to the park and how they changed the course of the rivers.… Continue reading “Yellowstone Fever”

 Salt Lake City’s Temple is covered in scaffolding when we visit, undergoing a four-year renovation scheduled to finish in 2026, so no doubt many other tourists will be disappointed as well by not getting the full visual impact in this magnificent square.
-I guess it’s a metaphor for ‘work in progress’ for both the building and the Mormon Church.… Continue reading “From Grand Mormons to Grand Tetons”
+I guess it’s a metaphor for ‘work in progress’ for both the building and the Mormon Church.
+Membership of the Latter-Day Saints is declining in the US but growing elsewhere.… Continue reading “From Grand Mormons to Grand Tetons”

 Naples isn’t necessarily the airport of choice when deciding on a road trip through Puglia.
 Bari or Brindisi are somewhat more convenient, but there was method in my madness.
 Renting a car one way from east to west is just too expensive, and anyway we hadn’t seen Naples in a while.
 After driving a couple of thousand kilometres round Puglia, we wanted to end up with four days of peace and quiet on the island of Ischia.… Continue reading “Appointment with Puglia”